 Trash is more than just an eyesore.
 Thousands of tons of trash filters its way into our river and tributaries each year.
 Plastic bottles, Styrofoam, furniture, and shopping carts – making the river unsafe for wildlife and humans alike.
 Anacostia Riverkeeper’s Clean Waterways series of volunteer cleanups removes tens of thousands of pounds of trash a year from the Anacostia and helps engage citizens with their river.

-- Toxics - Toxic chemicals such as PCBs, PAHs, and pesticides have a legacy of contaminating the river and poisoning wildlife.
-Up to two-thirds of the brown bullhead catfish in the river have cancerous tumors and/or lesions, and the toxins in their tissues can be passed on to humans when consumed.
-Of recent concern in our waterways are pharmaceutical chemicals, “endocrine disruptors," that can cause male fish to grow eggs.
+Toxic chemicals such as PCBs, PAHs, and pesticides have a legacy of contaminating the river and poisoning wildlife.
+A significant portion of the brown bullhead catfish in the river have cancerous tumors and/or lesions, and the toxins in their tissues can be passed on to humans when consumed.
+Anacostia Riverkeeper holds entities accountable for what they put into our river.
+We act as the eyes and ears of the river.

 For much of the last half-century, accessing the Anacostia has been difficult.
 While there are still barriers to access, Anacostia Riverkeeper has a focus to connect residents to their river.
 We provide meaningful encounters with the river to increase awareness of its challenges and potential as a resource today and in the future.
 We hope that our programs encourage residents to encounter the river, its beauty and rich history, and to take ownership of their the river.